Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

 The tradition has struggled since the Mexican War of Independence in the early 19th century when the number of workshops was reduced to less than eight in the state of Puebla.
 Later efforts by artists and collectors revived the craft somewhat in the early 20th century and there are now significant collections of Talavera pottery in Puebla, Mexico City, and New York City.

-Further efforts to preserve and promote the craft have occurred in the late 20th century, with the introduction of new, decorative designs and the passage of the Denominación de Origen de la Talavera law to protect authentically, Talavera pieces made with the original, 16th-century methods.
+Further efforts to preserve and promote the craft occurred in the late 20th century, with the introduction of new, decorative designs and the passage of the Denominación de Origen de la Talavera law to protect authentically, Talavera pieces made with the original, 16th-century methods.

 Authentic Talavera pottery mainly comes from Talavera de la Reina in Spain, the town of San Pablo del Monte (in Tlaxcala), and the cities of Puebla, Atlixco, Cholula, and Tecali, in Mexico; as the clays needed and the history of this craft are both centered there.
 All pieces are hand-thrown on a potter’s wheel and the glazes contain tin and lead, as they have since colonial times.